Should you use personal loans for investing?

-- You have excellent credit.
-Your credit score is one of the biggest factors that influences how much borrowing a personal loan will cost you.
+Your credit score is one of the biggest factors that influence how much borrowing a personal loan will cost you.
 If you have an excellent credit score — for example, a FICO score of 800-plus — you have a better chance of qualifying for a lender’s lowest interest rate, and you might not lose as much of your investment.